-Oklahoma House Bill 3263 to Designate the Morel as the State Mushroom
+Oklahoma House Bill 3263 to Designate the Yellow Morel as the State Mushroom

 Oklahoma may soon officially recognize one of its most beloved wild foods.
 House Bill 3263 proposes designating the morel mushroom (Morchella americana) as the official state mushroom of Oklahoma.
 For thousands of Oklahomans who eagerly await spring morel season each year, this legislation reflects something that has been building steadily: growing statewide enthusiasm for fungi, foraging, and a deeper appreciation of our forests.